BirendraHansda23/GeoHelper/README.md

 **GeoHelper** is a lightweight and efficient web-based tool that helps users get relevant geographical information.

 ## 🚀 Features
-- **Location Detection** – Instantly fetch and display your current geographical coordinates.
+- **Location Detection** – Instantly fetch and display any country's geographical information.
 - **User-Friendly Interface** – Simple and intuitive UI for a seamless experience.

 ## 🛠️ Technologies Used